jacksanford1/mysite/content/about/index.md

 Hi, I'm Jack.

-I live in SF and I'm currently interested in programming, blockchain and studying economies/governments.
-I'm also a sucker for cool machine learning applications.
+I'm currently a digital nomad but I most recently lived in SF for 6 years.
+I'm working on [Sherlock](https://twitter.com/Sherlock_DeFi).
+I'm interested in programming, blockchain and studying economies/governments.
+I also spent some time in machine learning and wrote some articles about it.

 You can find more of me on [Twitter](https://twitter.com/John_LeslieIV).